mattermost/docs/source/about/cloud-subscriptions.rst

 Purchase a Cloud subscription
 ------------------------------

-Mattermost Cloud subscriptions start with a 14-day trial.
+Mattermost Cloud can be used free forever with Mattermost Starter.
+You can also start a free, 30-day, trial of Mattermost Enterprise to explore additional features.
 When you're near the end of your trial, a banner within Mattermost will notify you to upgrade to a subscription plan.
+You can upgrade to a monthly per-user subscription, with Mattermost Professional and Mattermost Enterprise.

 1. Select **Subscribe now** from the banner.
 2. Provide your credit card details.